NUMEV-MIPS Seminar: “Thermodynamic Analysis of Microbial Ecosystems and Applications for Modeling Environmental Bioprocesses”

 INRAE – LBE

-The research conducted by the Environmental Biotechnology Laboratory (INRAE – LBE) aims to develop the concept of environmental biorefineries, focusing on the design, implementation, and optimization of low-cost, high-performance bioprocesses.
-Our main objective is to establish sustainable systems for waste recovery and/or treatment.
+Research at the Laboratory of Environmental Biotechnology (INRAE – LBE) aims to advance the concept of environmental biorefineries, focusing on the design, implementation, and optimization of cost-effective, high-performance bioprocesses.
+Our primary goal is to establish sustainable systems for waste recovery and/or treatment.